mmaaz-git/agentic-pbt/README.md

 The runner takes two optional arguments:
 - `--max-workers`: the number of parallel workers to use.
 Default is 20.
 - `--model`: the model to use.
 Default is "opus".
+- `--preinstall-workers`: the number of parallel workers to use for setting up the virtual environments.
+Default is 10.

 The runner will output all bug reports in the `results/` directory.